Philippines Airports Guide: Manila, Cebu, Davao & Other Major Gateways

 Francisco Bangoy International Airport has one massive passenger terminal that features Malay architectural design.
 This terminal houses 14 international and 14 domestic check-in counters and four passenger jet bridges.
 In addition, it also has two arrival halls for domestic and international passengers.
 Aside from the passenger terminal, Francisco Bangoy also has a dedicated cargo terminal.

 Davao Airport gives passengers access to notable Davao tourist spots.
 These attractions include Mt.
 Apo (the tallest mountain in the Philippines), Samal Island, and the Philippine Eagle Center.
 Davao City, which is the third most prominent city in the Philippines, is only about 36KM away from Francisco Bangoy

 From Francisco Bangoy International Airport, you can connect to top tourist destinations like the widely popular surfing town of Siargao, Chocolate Hills in Bohol, and Cagayan de Oro River, Cagayan de Oro.
 There are also regular flights going to Manila and Cebu.
 You can also get on a plane from here to Bacolod, the gateway to attractions like The Ruins, Campuestuhan Highlands, and Mt.
 Kanlaon National Park.

 Photo by Subic Bay International Airport

-The Philippines has 12 operational international airports that serve commercial flights.
+The Philippines has several operational international airports that serve commercial flights.
 This post has already discussed NAIA, Clark, Mactan-Cebu, Iloilo, and Francisco Bangoy Airport.
-The other airports are:
+The others are in this Philippine airport list: